smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 1. The proxy needs to implement Mobile API mentioned above.
 2. The proxy should provide an API to enable/disable WiFi auto-connect feature.
 3. The proxy should be able to check the mobile device OS version.
 In case platform API support to connect WiFi is not available in a mobile device, the proxy should be able to dynamically configure OFF WiFi auto-connect feature at run time.
-4. The proxy should set `DeviceInfo.supportWiFiAutoConnect` to `true` if WiFi auto-connect is configured ON by App developer and mobile device supports platform API to connect WiFi.
+4. The proxy should set `DeviceInfo.supportWiFiAutoConnect` to `true` if WiFi auto-connect is configured ON by the app developer and mobile device supports platform API to connect WiFi.
 5. The proxy should set `DeviceInfo.supportWiFiAutoConnect` to `false`, either if WiFi auto-connect is configured OFF by developer or mobile device does not support platform API to connect WiFi.
 6. If App developers use this API to enable WiFi auto-connection feature, they should provide below permissions/entitlements:
 >*  Android App will need to include WiFi permissions.